alfredxiao/jackplay/README.md

 21. change javassist package name such that we don't fight with app code that references javassist
 22. **DONE** stop refresh log history
 23. Intercept interface?
+24. allow the use of wildcard such that we can trace all methods in a class without having to input all method names.